 Use the optimization view to perform manual search optimization.
 Optimization may also include modifying website content to achieve desired results.
 The following scenarios demonstrate how search optimization actions can guide visitors to appropriate content.

 Search phrase does not match wording in content

 Example: basket instead of cart.
 Help out by adding a synonym.

 Promote selected content

 Use best bets to promote selected pages' content.
-For instance, if a visitor searches for Christmas cards, a Christmas special offer appears at the top of the search results.
+Example: if a visitor searches for Christmas cards, a Christmas special offer appears at the top of the search results.

 Visitors are not clicking search result links

 Low-click frequency may not be a problem—it can indicate that search results provide adequate information.
 But it also may indicate that the information is not attractive enough.
-Work with the content to ensure that an appropriate description appears in search results and SEO requirements are met.
+Work with the content as described in this topic to ensure that an appropriate description appears in search results and SEO requirements are met.
 Or, create a best bet with a custom title and description.

 No search results returned because the content is missing

 Use search statistics to discover if needed content is missing from your website.
 This requires a strong understanding of the content.
 Create the missing content and ensure it appears in search results.